 “For you being with me.”

 “You told him about that?”
-Our affair was still a secret on my end.
+Our affair remained a secret on my end.

 “Maybe, it isn’t important anymore.”

 “No.” I had been in love several times in the interim.
-None of my affair had been a success.
+None of my affairs had been a success.

 “Then let’s not worry about the past.”
 Lizzie served the ball against the wall for an ace.
-We went to dinner in the Marais and I said, “Loser pays.”
+We went to dinner in the Marais and she said, “Loser pays.”